 KDM is a fully integrated neighborhood clinic, and residents often have a full schedule and develop continuity quickly.
 This is an excellent setting for residents to receive experience in primary care, as it combines a typical community pediatric office pace with comprehensive resources.

 The residents and preceptors benefit from a level 3 medical home model, with a team-based, modern approach to primary care.
 KDM pediatricians work with a social worker, health navigator, nutritionist, and on-site laboratory and radiology services.
 Special features include an active behavioral health program, which includes pediatric psychiatrists and cognitive behavioral therapy on site.

-KDM is located in one of the most diverse areas of King County near the SCH South Clinic in Federal Way, which offers a close connection to SCH sports medicine and other specialties.
+KDM is in one of the most diverse areas of King County near Seattle Children's South Clinic in Federal Way, which offers a close connection to Seattle Children's sports medicine and other specialties.
 The clinic also has family medicine providers, providing access to unique opportunities, such as assisting on procedures, including IUD/Nexplanon placement and circumcision.